killvi/localExecutionHttpsError/README.md

  1. Go on this url: https://console.actions.google.com/ and connect yuourself with a google account.
  2. Click on **New Project**:
  	![error](/images/new_project.png)
- 3. Now get your project Id:
+ 3. Now be aware of your project Id:
 	![error](/images/first_page.PNG)

 	![error](/images/project_id.PNG)